My Philosophy – Steve Courtney – Dog Behaviourist and Trainer

 Only one, perhaps small element of this dog’s rehabilitation may be to teach leash manners and loose leash walking, so we cannot spend 3 months perfecting this via a reward based system only because by the time we got to addressing the dog aggression problem, we may be too late.

-In other cases, it takes a trainer/handler to have exceptional skill levels to manage all training and behaviour modification through reward systems only, whilst this is something I can do, most ownmers that come to see me will not reach this level of ability and fail this way.
-Why? because perhaps they dont want to dedicate ther life to learning to train dogs?
+In other cases, it takes a trainer/handler to have exceptional skill levels to manage all training and behaviour modification through reward systems only, whilst this is something I can do, most owners that come to see me will not reach this level of ability and fail this way.
+Why? because perhaps they dont want to dedicate their life to learning to train dogs? and that is ok!

-One major difference that may not be obvious is that when I do choose to use a leash correction as part of the program then I also start with a very calm and relaxed dog, the consult will start with a calming session and training goes through a teaching stage in a very low distraction environment so the corrections are very low in terms of intensity.
+One major difference that may not be obvious is that when I do choose to use leash or collar pressure as part of the program then I also start with a very calm and relaxed dog, the consult will start with a calming session and training goes through a teaching stage in a very low distraction environment so the corrections are very low in terms of intensity.

-Unlike many others I am not trying to correct the dog off a distraction, I first train a foundation behaviour that I apply distractions to in a hierarchy that the dog can cope with, whilst the corrections remain low.
+Unlike many others I am not trying to correct the dog off a distraction, I first train a foundation behaviour that I apply distractions to in a hierarchy that the dog can cope with, whilst the pressure remains low.

 I won’t in any way use corrections to intimidate, frighten or punish a dog; I am highly focussed on maintaining and strengthening the bond between dog and owner and leaving the dog with his dignity and confidence.